xxk3990/PizzaAsteroidsUnity/README.md

 <br>
 	  When the ship hits an asteroid the number of lives decreases by one
   <br>
-	   When ship is it, there is a brief time of immunity where the user cannot be hit, ship flashes back and forth between 100% and 25% opacity during this time.
+	   When ship is hit, there is a brief time of immunity where the user cannot be hit, ship flashes back and forth between 100% and 25% opacity during this time.
 	<br>
 	<br>